-Up to 200L of very toxic active pesticide ingredients are sprayed per hectare/year up to 45 times/year, creating a harmful impact on people (including acute poisoning), and the environment (water and soil contamination, reduction of biodiversity, poisoning of pollinators and wildlife).
+Up to 200 L of very toxic pesticide ingredients are sprayed per hectare/year up to 45 times/year, creating a harmful impact on people, and the environment (water and soil contamination, reduction of biodiversity, poisoning of pollinators and wildlife).
 The debate on pesticides is dominated by consumer concerns about pesticide residues in food.
 Less attention is given to the impacts on farmers, their families and people who live in villages around the traditional banana plantation, who are generally much more exposed to pesticides than the population at large.

 Only 65% are covered by half of which has only 50% insurance coverage.
 Despite Ecuador government has fixed a minimum salary of less than 400 euros, this is not enough for most of the workers.
 In 2016 the cost of a family shopping amounted to about 598 euros.
 Women usually work in the packing stations and normally receive a lower salary.
-In many cases the women get fired because pregnancy has been reported.
+In many cases the women get fired after getting pregnant.

-We want to create a positive social and environmental impact with Banabar.
 We made sure to use only organic ingredients.
 We source our dried organic banana from Ecuador, where supporting the growth of the organic banana plantations is our way to fight against the industry norm of using highly poisonous and carcinogenic pesticides such as Paraquat and Mancozeb.

 In 10 years time we are aiming to sell more than 20 million products/ year based on dried banana.
 That means that about 400 tons of dried banana will be used, which is equal to 1400 tons of fresh bananas produced on 56 hectares.
 We will save up to 11 tons of toxic active pesticide ingredients and we will commit 200.000 euros per year to the banana farmers to increase income of farmers, payslips of workers, and improve social security.

-Do Good While Snacking.
+Do Good While Snacking